Healthy Homes Assessment Pandora

 Pandora Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Pandora and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory throughout Pandora and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes